TuxInvader/nginx-apigw-operator/README.md

 If you used a private container registry then you will need to ensure that your deployment can authenticate.
 See this doc for more instructions on that [bundles and private registries](https://sdk.operatorframework.io/docs/olm-integration/cli-overview/#private-bundle-and-catalog-image-registries)

+### Option 2: Use my image

+If you don't have the SDK, then you can always grab my image from Docker hub: `docker.io/tuxinvader/igmonitor:latest` and deploy it by using/tweaking the manifests in the `examples/cluster` folder.

+### Monitoring

-The deployment will have created an `aoigw-operator-system` namespace and a `apigw-operator-controller-manager` pod which is now watching for resources.
+The default deployment parameters will have created an `apigw-operator-system` namespace and a `apigw-operator-controller-manager` pod which is now watching for resources.
 You can see its logs with:

 ```
 kubectl -n apigw-operator-system logs deployment.apps/apigw-operator-controller-manager manager  -f